-- vi.
-The training is to be completed annually and / or with any updates to policies, procedures or laws effecting the areas of training. - 3.
-Annual Employee Training and Refreshers - a.
-All BHC will participate in annual HIPAA, Privacy Rule and Data Security trainings as needed.
+- 3. Annual Student or Employee Training and Refreshers - a.
+All UEC will participate in annual HIPAA, Privacy Rule and Data Security trainings as needed.
 When changes are made to policies and procedures, updates are made by HHA or other governmental agency, training will be provided.
 Refreshers and reminders will be ongoing. - 4.
-BHC will maintain documentation demonstrating the dates when employees with access to PHI were trained concerning the Privacy Rules and any applicable Policies and Procedures, for a period of six years from the date each training session was concluded.
+UEC will maintain documentation demonstrating the dates when employees with access to PHI were trained concerning the Privacy Rules and any applicable Policies and Procedures, for a period of six years from the date each training session was concluded or last effective date, whichever is later.